European-XFEL/Karabo/doc/howto/scpiDevice.rst

     if __name__ == "__main__":
         launchPythonDevice()

-The SCPI parameters can be accessed using Karabo expected parameters (more details in the following).
+The SCPI parameters can be accessed using Karabo expected parameters (see the :ref:`scpi-expected-parameters` Section for details).

 Writing an On/Off Device
 ========================

 The state machine to be used is ScpiOnOffFsm.
 The device should look pretty much like the Ok/Error one, except for the state machine to be used.
 There is also a hook, followHardwareState, which can be used to force the Karabo device to follow the hardware state.

 .. code-block:: python